ImperialCollegeLondon/SWMManywhere/docs/metrics_guide.md

 ### Registered metrics

-The `MetricRegistry` is a dictionary called `metrics` that contains all registered metrics to be called from one place.
+The `MetricRegistry` is a dictionary subclass called `metrics` that contains all registered metrics to be called from one place.

 ``` py
 >>> from swmmanywhere.metric_utilities import metrics